the-turing-way/the-turing-way/project_management/proposals/2022-06-ecosystem-leadership-submission.md

-# The Turing Way Funded Proposal for The Turing Way Practitioner Hub (2022)
+# The Turing Way Funded Proposal for The Turing Way Practitioner Hub - successful!

 **This document is being shared under CC-BY 4.0 SA as this is a funded proposal submitted by The Turing Way team members.
 Please attribute or reuse appropriately.**